Invisalign vs. SmileDirectClub: How They Compare

 • Any additional procedures (like x-rays or cleanings) may come with additional costs or co-pays.

-What can customers expect with SmileDirectClub?
+What did customers expect with SmileDirectClub?

 What perks & benefits are available?